EddieJ03/cse15l-lab-reports/lab-report-1-week-2.md

 After ssh-ing into the remote server, some commands I ran were:

-> **cd**: This command allows me to change into a different directory from my current one
+> `cd`: This command allows me to change into a different directory from my current one

-> **ls -a**: This command allows me to show all the files and directories in the current directory, even files and directories than begin with a .
+> `ls -a`: This command allows me to show all the files and directories in the current directory, even files and directories than begin with a .

-> **mkdir &lt;name&gt;**: This command creates a new directory with the name specified in the angle brackets
+> `mkdir <name>`: This command creates a new directory with the name specified in the angle brackets

-> **pwd**: This command prints the current working directory I am in
+> `pwd`: This command prints the current working directory I am in

 Here is a screenshot of the commands being run in terminal:
 ![Image](./images/runningcmmnds.png)